ppieczul/retro-board-tools/data/README.md

 HEIGHT           - Height of a component's footprint on the board image (can be negative)
 ```

-The board image is a photograpic image of the board with dimensions of 3200x2000 pixels and the (0,0) pixel located in bottom left corner of the picture.
+The board image is a photograpic image of the board with the (0,0) pixel located in bottom left corner of the picture.